nixworks/public/news/2013/02/28/README.md

 ##### 2013 Rishon LeZion car bombing
 ### [2013 Rishon LeZion car bombing: At least 2 people are killed in a car bombing in Rishon LeZion near Tel Aviv, Israel. ](/news/2013/02/28/2013-rishon-lezion-car-bombing-at-least-2-people-are-killed-in-a-car-bombing-in-rishon-lezion-near-tel-aviv-israel.md)
-_Context: Israel, 2013 Rishon LeZion car bombing, Tel Aviv, Rishon LeZion, car bombing_
+_Context: Israel, 2013 Rishon LeZion car bombing, Tel Aviv, car bombing, Rishon LeZion_

 ##### United States
 ### [The United States announces that it will provide $60 million of food and medical aid, but not weapons, to rebel fighters. ](/news/2013/02/28/the-united-states-announces-that-it-will-provide-60-million-of-food-and-medical-aid-but-not-weapons-to-rebel-fighters.md)